nikalexo/vccrosshair/README.md

 > Confidence: 0.6815684510145337
 ```
 ## Dataset
 The dataset the classifier was trained on is soon to be released along with a paper that dives deep into its creation.
-I will link to it here!
+I will link to it here upon release!